-Among the causes for infertility are problems related to ovulation, the fallopian tube structure and uterine cavity distortion.
+Among the causes for subfertility are problems related to ovulation, the fallopian tube structure and uterine cavity distortion.
 Ovulation problems can be due to polycystic ovarian syndrome, hormonal disorders (high prolactin level, abnormal thyroid level), premature menopause, underweight or overweight, chronic illness, ovarian surgery.
 In relation to the fallopian tube, it could be due to blockage or damage.
 This could be a result of infection (sexually transmitted disease), previous surgery or endometriosis.

 Among men the problem is usually with abnormal sperm levels.
 The abnormality could be in the number of sperm count, sperm movement and/or sperm form.
 This is either a result of congenital abnormality, hormonal problems, infection of the testes (eg chicken pox, mumps), undescended testes, exposure to radiation or chemicals, smoking, overweight, varicocele.

 In a proportion of couples there can be no identifiable cause and are grouped as unexplained subfertility.
 Stress can also be factor but it is difficult to categorise.

 Couples should seek medical advise after two years of subfertility as further delay would cause fertility rates to drop among women and / or worsen any pre-existing medical condition.